-- All instructional and support personnel who have responsibility for supervising a student who has been taken into custody, arrested, or referred to the juvenile court for any felony offense or for certain misdemeanors. - All instructional and support personnel who have regular contact with a student who is thought to have committed certain offenses or who has been convicted, received deferred prosecution, received deferred adjudication, or was adjudicated for delinquent conduct for any felony offense or certain misdemeanors. - All appropriate district personnel in regards to a student who is required to register as a sex offender.
+- All instructional and support personnel who have responsibility for supervising a student who has been taken into custody, arrested, or referred to the juvenile court for any felony offense or for certain misdemeanors. - All instructional and support personnel who have regular contact with a student who has been convicted, received deferred prosecution, received deferred adjudication, or was adjudicated for delinquent conduct for any felony offense or certain misdemeanors. that occur in school, on school property, or at a school-sponsored or school-related activity on or off school property.
+These personnel will also be notified if the principal has reasonable grounds to believe the student has engaged in certain conduct. - All appropriate district personnel in regards to a student who is required to register as a sex offender.
 [For further information, see policy FL(LEGAL).]